 Okay, I promise not to use any more steakhouse puns… or maybe I will do just one more.
 Don’t know, let’s see how it goes.

-In this game players mostly take on the role of Marianne, a ghost whisperer who can somehow manifest an astral form of herself into a spiritual realm between life and death.
-As you can imagine, it is a world teeming with lost souls who remain trapped due to ‘unfinished business’.
-Marianne therefore uses her powers to set them free by fixing their worries in the real world.
+In The Medium players mostly take on the role of Marianne, a ghost whisperer who can manifest an astral form of herself into a spiritual limbo between life and death.
+As you can imagine, it is a realm teeming with lost souls who remain trapped due to unfinished business.
+Marianne uses her supernatural powers to set the lost souls free by fixing their worries in the real world.

-Creepy Thomas further informs Marianne that her answers lie in Niwa, an abandoned workers’ family resort situated in Poland.
-This place has a dark, secret history, and she will only understand the true nature of her powers by meeting Thomas there.
-On that note, the game’s opening prologue doesn’t overtly say whether or not Marianne is Polish herself, but let’s assume she is anyway.
+Creepy Thomas further informs Marianne her answers lie in Niwa, an abandoned workers’ family resort located in Poland.
+This place has a dark, secret history, and she will only understand the true nature of her powers by meeting Thomas here.
+(The game’s opening prologue doesn’t overtly say whether or not Marianne is Polish herself, but it is safe to assume she probably is.)

-So Marianne gets on the phone and hires a small team of expert paranormal investigators as well as the most highly-recommended supernatural mercenaries with specialised phasmaphobic weaponry.
-She also recruits a team of scientists with sophisticated ectoplasm detection equipment, and packs in a small holstered pistol just in case.
+So Marianne hires a small team of expert paranormal investigators and the most highly-recommended supernatural mercenaries with specialised phasmaphobic weaponry.
+She also packs in a small holstered pistol just in case.

-Like the world’s most stereotypical horror protagonist, Marianne instead hops on her motorbike and drives out to the forsaken installation in the middle of nowhere, unarmed and completely alone.
+Like the world’s most stereotypical horror protagonist, Marianne hops on her motorbike and drives unarmed and completely alone to the forsaken installation in the middle of nowhere.
 She didn’t even bring along a flashlight!
 As a surprise to no one, Niwa has been abandoned for decades, and Thomas is nowhere to be found, but our hero decides to take a look around anyway.

 Why, just WHY!?

 Existing in two worlds, and not living in either